Marie-Thérèse Bodart: Early life and education

 Marie-Thérèse's family had roots in Paris and Habay.
 She was born 7 August 1909 to Eugénie Jacminot and Bernard Guillaume, a prison director in Mons.
 Marie-Thérèse’s mother died in childbirth when she was two years old.
 She was subsequently raised by her grandmother, Julie Jacminot, until her father remarried.
-Bernard Guillaume had two daughters from his second marriage, one of which, Marcelle (a novelist, who entered into the Brialmont Abbey under the name Sister Emmanuelle) remained close to Marie-Thérèse, and to whom the latter dedicated her novel about a religious vocation, Le Mont des Oliviers (The Mountain of Olive Trees).
+Bernard Guillaume had two daughters from his second marriage, one of whom, Marcelle (a novelist who entered Brialmont Abbey as Sister Emmanuelle) remained close to Marie-Thérèse, and to whom the latter dedicated her novel about a religious vocation, Le Mont des Oliviers (The Mount of Olives).

-In 1933, Guillaume earned her licenciate (roughly equivalent to a modern Master’s degree) in history with great distinction from the Université libre de Bruxelles (ULB).
-Her interest in history may have come from her notable ancestor general Jean-François Jacqueminot, who had fought alongside Napoleon and whose remains lie in the Panthéon in Paris.
+In 1933, Guillaume earned her licenciate in history with great distinction from the Université libre de Bruxelles (ULB).
+Her interest in history may have come from her notable ancestor General Jean-François Jacqueminot, who had fought alongside Napoleon and whose remains lie in the Panthéon in Paris.